atrn/dcc/README.md

 # dcc - a dependency-driven C/C++ compiler driver

-`dcc` is a C/C++ compiler driver _wrapper_ that that adds, parallel, _dependency-based_ building to the underlying C or C++ compiler (which means `gcc`, `clang`, or `icc`). `dcc` adds a number of other features to simplify development processes.
+`dcc` is a C/C++ compiler driver _wrapper_ that that adds, parallel, _dependency-based_ building to the underlying C or C++ compiler (which means `gcc`, `clang`, or `icc`).

-`dcc` uses compiler generated dependency information, along with hard-coded `make`-like rules, to determine if compilation, or linking, is actually required and avoids, if possible, doing any work.
-Like a `make`-based build `dcc` only re-compiles, or re-links, if an output file is out-of-date with respect to its dependencies.
-Unlike make-based builds the user doesn't have to do anything to get this behaviour.
+`dcc` uses compiler generated dependency information, along with hard-coded `make`-like rules, to let it determine if compilation, or linking, is actually required.
+This allows it to avoid doing work, if possible.
+As with a typical `make`-based builds `dcc` only re-compiles, or re-links, when an output file is out-of-date with respect to its inputs, or dependencies.
+However, unlike make-based builds the user doesn't have to do anything to get this behaviour.
+They can use dcc as if it were cc and obtain automatic, parallel, dependency-based builds.

-The result of moving dependency checking into the compiler driver is simpler build systems.
-Much of the work done by tools such as `make` et al is now performed in a single command, e.g. `dcc *.c`.
-Instead of using the build tool to do this work, expressing and maintaining dependencies and performing efficient re-compilation, that job can be left to `dcc` and the build tool, if any, used to take care of higher level concerns such as what to build and what options to use.
+The aim of moving the dependency checking into the compiler driver is to simplify build systems.
+Instead of using a build tool to do the work of correctly, and efficiently, building the program or library using knowledge of the language dependency model, we have the language's compiler take care of that doing that.

+`dcc` adds a number of features to the compiler-driver model to simplify the development process.
+For instance, `dcc` can uses files to store compiler options which are used as dependencies in builds allowing automatic re-compilation when build options change.

 ## Building and Installation

-`dcc` is written in Go and obviously requires Go installed to allow building (see [golang.org](http://golang.org/)). `dcc` uses only standard packages and is _trivially_ built via `go build`.
-To automate some things a small `Makefile` is supplied which provides the following targets:
+`dcc` is written in Go and obviously requires Go installed to build (see [golang.org](http://golang.org/)). `dcc` uses only standard Go packages and is _trivially_ built using the `go build` command.
+To automate some other aspects of building a small `Makefile` is supplied which provides the following targets:

 - make all
   Build `dcc`.
 The default target.